Manage Datasource

 Refresh Datasource

-If added or removed datasets are not correctly displayed under a datasource node, select the datasource in the workspace manager, right-click, and choose Refresh.
-The refreshed datasource will appear at the bottom of the datasource list.
+If datasets added or deleted are not correctly displayed under the datasource node, select the datasource that needs refreshing in the Workspace Manager and choose Refresh from the context menu.
+The refreshed datasource will be placed at the bottom of all datasources.

 Related Topics